wagtail/wagtail-live/docs/getting_started/tutorial.md

     ]
 ```

-Now we can fire the server.
+Now we can start the server.
 Make sure ngrok is running on port 8000.
 Type:

 ```console